HouseTrip/housetrip.github.com/_posts/2014-03-25-benchmark-your-gems.md

   How can you benchmark the time that your gems take to load?
 ---

 Maybe you are curious like me and you would like to check how long your gems take to load, or maybe you have a considerable codebase which uses many gems and you are concerned with the time it takes to load all of them.

-This is one approach you can use, in your rails application.
+At HouseTrip we have a rake task that allow us to benchmark the loading times of each gem on the web application, which I would like to share with you.

+The solution is fairly simple and makes use of the ruby builtin [Benchmark module](http://www.ruby-doc.org/stdlib-2.0/libdoc/benchmark/rdoc/Benchmark.html) which allow us to see how long does it take to load each individual gem.

 {% highlight ruby %}
 # lib/tasks/benchmarks.rake